Supporters, Sponsors, and affiliiated forums

 Zeitgeschichte-online / Contemporary-History-online

-Zentrum für Zeithistorische Forschung Potsdam / Centre for Research in Contemporary History Potsdam
+Zentrum für Zeithistorische Forschung Potsdam / Leibniz Centre for Contemporary History Potsdam

 geschichte.transnational publishes reviews of recent publications, announcements, conference reports, news on research initiatives, and journal contents that deal with transnational entanglements.
-It hosts a website as well as a weekly email service: geschichte-transnational.clio-online.net/.
+It hosts a website as well as a weekly email service: connections.clio-online.net/.

 Global and European Studies Institute at Leipzig University